2 metro men charged with allegedly setting woman and home on fire in robbery

 When she refused, Rist allegedly ignited the gasoline and told her to burn with the house.

-The woman escaped and extinguished herself and was then taken to a metro hospital’s burn unit.
+The woman escaped and extinguished herself and was then taken to the burn unit at Research Medical Center.
 She suffered first-, second- and third-degree burns over 30 percent of her body.
+The woman is in the ICU but is in fair condition, according to a hospital spokesperson.

 Both men's bonds were set at $250,000 cash only.